heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 3_3.
 Fill the orders of prices between the current price and the previous price.
 Get the indexes of the array and fill all the orders in the hash tables.
 3-4.
 Update the current price of trading system simulator which will be transmitted to a front-end server.

+ Each ticker has 2 Matching Engines(One for buy, cancel_buy orders, the other for sell, cancel_sell orders).
+So if there are 3 tickers, there are 6 Matching Engines in total.
  I’ve also considered some other options using dynamic array, linked list, trees(red-black tree, b+ tree).
 However, the data structure above was best in time complexity.

 # C. Database Design